axelignis/patagonia-fishing-guide/README.md

 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - CSS: For styling the application.
 - Axios: For making HTTP requests to fetch data from APIs.
+- Supabase: Postgres + Auth + Storage for admin and guide management.
+- React Query: Data fetching and caching.

 ## Setup Instructions